Sefa76/photometric_fofR/react.md

-Copy the 'codes/react' directory into the montepython_public directory.
+Copy the 'codes/react' directory into the montepython_public/montepython directory.
 This contains the emulator.

+    cd ..
+    cp -vr photometric_fofR/codes/react montepython_public/montepython/

 Install cosmopower to run the emulator: